programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 ```

 ### Dealing with Dates
-Dates and datetimes are one of the most difficult data types to handle regarding normalization, particularly if the data being collected is crowdsourced.
-This is one of the areas where possessing strict submission guidelines can improve overall data quality and cut down on the time and effort it takes to normalize your data.
-With one of the research questions focusing on exploring the length of menus correlating to the time of year, it is important that your date column can be properly and easily parsed in preparation for analysis, a process that is not always simple.
+Dates and datetimes are one of the most difficult data types when it comes to data normalization, particularly if data collection is crowdsourced.
+This is an area where strict submission guidelines can improve overall data quality and reduce the time and effort it takes to normalize your data.
+As one of our research questions focuses on exploring the length of menus connected to the time of year, it is important that the date column can be properly and easily prepared for analysis.

-Depending on where you are in the world, dates are not always depicted the same.
-In the United States, it is common to indicate month/day/year, while in other parts of the world it could be day/month/year or even year/month/day.
-In addition, how people input dates might vary from person to person.
-Listed below are a variety of different ways someone can communicate the same date:
+Dates are recorded in different ways in different parts of the world.
+In the United States, it is common to use the format month/day/year, while in other parts of the world day/month/year is normal, and some places use year/month/day.
+In addition, how people input dates differs from person to person.
+As an example, here are different ways to communicate same date:

 * January 8, 1970
 * Jan 8, 1970